Music of Michigan: R&B/Soul

 Fortune Records was a pre-Motown, Detroit-based, independent record label that specialized in soul, doo-wop, rockabilly, gospel, blues and rock and roll.
 It was owned by Jack and Devora Brown, a husband and wife business team who would operate the label with help from their son, Sheldon Brown.
 The label's biggest stars included John Lee Hooker, Nolan Strong, Andre Williams and Nathaniel Mayer.

 The label would release more than 800 vinyl records before stopping original releases in the 1970s.
 While Fortune never made it to Motown's height of fame, artists like the late Nolan Strong proved to be influential.
 In his autobiography, Smokey Robinson named Strong as one of his biggest and earliest influences.
 Andre Williams and Nathaniel Mayer both had career resurgences in the 2000s garage rock scene.
 Bands like Reigning Sound, Goober & the Peas, and The Black Keys have all cited Fortune artists as influential.

 Detroit's Motown Records dominated soul music for many years.
 Musicians included Stevie Wonder, The Temptations, Aretha Franklin (buried in Woodlawn Cemetery in Detroit, where The Four Tops are also buried; besides "Respect", she had another #1 Hot 100 hit with "I Knew You Were Waiting (For Me)" in 1987), Diana Ross, Marvin Gaye, Martha & the Vandellas, Smokey Robinson, Mary Wells (#1 with "My Guy"), The Supremes and The Jackson 5.
 All of these artists had a #1 Billboard Hot 100 hit, except Martha & the Vandellas.
 The Supremes had 12 #1 Billboard Hot 100 hits.
 The Temptations had 4 #1 Hot 100 hits.
 Stevie Wonder had 10 #1 Hot 100 hits.
 Led by Berry Gordy, Motown revolutionized soul and made Detroit one of the American centers of musical innovation.
 Although many who have never lived in the region incorrectly associate certain music from Michigan as being Detroit-oriented, Motown's productions were, in reality, among the limited number of recorded works actually linked to the city itself.
 Many Motown recordings originated in the city, and many Motown artists were from the city of Detroit, or migrated to the immediate area.

 Ready for the World formed in Flint in 1982.
 They had a Billboard Hot 100 #1 song with "Oh Sheila" in 1985.

+Country

+Country music, especially in the Metro Detroit area, is massively popular in Michigan.
+Some of the state's most well-known country artists include Kid Rock, Uncle Kracker, and Josh Gracin.